Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - Underwhelming if there's no way to win after stalling for time

-- A key card for Pixie-focused Decks
+- A must-have card for Tempo Forestcraft decks- AlfheimrTier

 - A spell that draws a large number of cards based on your combo count